War Letters – NW Australia, Monday (16 Aug 1943), at an American bomber field

 The poor old pate is sight to behold, huge shivers of burnt up skin float slowly off its tarnished dome.
 My face is a dried apricot with pimples on it.
 The bank roll is still well – I’ve only spent a tenner so far.
 You must apologise to the boys for me and explain that to date it is next door to impossible to buy anything up here.
 My only expenses are household – you can’t spend any on grog at other camps as each officer only gets so much ration & none is really left over for visitors to buy for them.
 I’ve just bought 18 large packets of Capstans.
 They seem to be all you can get.
 Also I let the office buy me a real kangaroo skin tobacco pouch for 10/-.
 Incidently (sic) I haven’t heard from them yet – touch wood.

 You’d better go in and price that casserole doings as it’s a moral I won’t be home to consummate our tenth anniversary.
-Get it if you like & give a dinner to the Watso’s & O’Deas out of it.
+Get it if you like & give a dinner to the Watso’s1King and Eleanor Watson & O’Deas2Tommy O’Dea out of it.
 Do me in style and don’t forget to leave an empty setting at table for me – don’t neglect my drinks either.
 Telepath me lots of lurv.

 All the gang have been on the beach this afternoon.
 It seems incredible that the water should be so warm and the weather so glorious.
 Dozens of soldiers turn out for a dip it’s all very gay and nude – the probeing & squealing is reminiscent of a schoolboys water carnival.
 An amazing assortment of Freds strike the eye.
-I retire with modesty – grander and stouter are encountered with every flick of the eye.
+I retire with modesty – grander and stouter are encountered with every flick of the eye.7The scene at Mindil Beach provided an influence for several paintings by Pidgeon throughout the 1950s including The Sun Bathers, which was a finalist in the Sir John Sulman Prize in 1956 and again with The Bathers in 1957.
+Other versions in the later 1950s introducing the female form based on new wife, Dorothy following Jess’s death in 1953 of a brain tumour), adorned the walls of Wep’s home

 Yesterday I spent some time painting the delightful freshwater pool I wrote you of some time back.
 To my great satisfaction I had the spot alone for close on 1½ hours when 20 or there about soldiers came roaring down like wolves on the fold.
 I fled soon after.
 On the way back saw dozens of wallabies.
 The poor creatures suffer the fate of rabbits down south – dazzled by car lights they are struck & killed.